-It is often that we decompose parameters for contingency tables into row and column probabilities and odds ratios.
+Often we decompose parameters for contingency tables into row and column probabilities and odds ratios.
 When only odds ratios are the parameters of interest, CMLE is an appropriate method to estimate those odds ratios.
 However, this decomposition is no longer elementary when contingency tables contain zero cells.
-To facilitate a mathematically clear discussion of CMLE in the next section, we offer a new formulation of parameters of interest, nuisance parameters, and sufficient statistics.
+To facilitate a mathematically clear discussion of CMLE in the next section, we offer a formulation of parameters of interest, nuisance parameters, and sufficient statistics.
+Theorems 3, 4, and 5 explain what sufficient statistics are for the two way contingency tables admitting zero cells.
+In order to prove these theorems, we utilize the notion of sufficient σ -algebra.

 Classical formulations of sufficient statistics as σ -algebras appear in, e.g., [3], [14].
 Our formulation is different because we treat parameters as random variables instead of considering a family of probability measures.
-This Bayesian statistical approach enable us to consider σ -algebras on parameter spaces.
-We express nuisance parameters and parameters of interest as sub σ -algebras of the σ -algebra generated by all parameters and data.
+This Bayesian statistical approach enables us to consider σ -algebras on parameter spaces.
+We express nuisance parameters and parameters of interest as sub σ -algebras of the σ -algebra generated by all parameters.
 A Bayesian approach to sufficient statistics is presented in, e.g., Chapter 2 of the text book by M.Schervish [28].
 This text book studies sufficient statistics by conditional probabilities given parameter valued random variables.
 We study them by a more general approach of conditional expectations given σ -algebras.
 The technical details are lengthy to be precise and, in this section and the next section, we state only fundamental notions and theorems which we need to study two way contingency tables.
 Proofs for them are given in the preprint of this paper at arxiv 5.
 A general framework of the theory will be given in [13].

 The treatment of nuisance parameters and parameters of interest is an important issue in statistics.
-The distinction between those parameters which are of interest versus those which are nuisance, may seem easy.
-In fact, it seems to be only a matter of declaring that μ is a parameter of interest or ν is a nuisance parameter.
+The distinction between those parameters which are salient and of interest versus those which are not, may seem easy.
+However, it seems to be only a matter of declaring that μ is a parameter of interest or ν is a nuisance parameter.
 As we will see in the next section, when a group acts on parameter spaces and the group is regarded as the space of nuisance parameters, the distinction between them is not trivial.
 From a geometric perspective, the cause of this difficulty is that determining whether a parameter is "of interest" or a "nuisance" depends on a coordinate system.
 To formulate the "of interest" notion independently of a specific coordinate system, we will consider σ -algebras on parameter spaces.
 In probability theory and stochastic processes, σ -algebra is important as a natural way to express information (see, e.g. [12]).
 Discussions in this section are based on conditional expectations with respect to σ -algebra.
 For basic properties of conditional expectation, see [34].